rbuv/rbuv-em/README.md

 # Rbuv::EM

-Provide an EventMachine compatibile layer for rbuv.
+Provide an EventMachine compatible layer for rbuv.

 ## What is Rbuv